ilearnio/module-alias/README.md

 npm i --save module-alias
 ```

 **BREAKING CHANGES:** Version 3 has a new way to add configurations.
 The older format is no longer supported in this version.
-If you want to use the older version, please read the "2.X Usage" below.
+If you are using the older version, please check out the [documentation for version 2.X](https://github.com/ilearnio/module-alias/blob/c82d4bbcb6677d8abcf2cd4446b4f03e6e2feff4/README.md).

 ## Usage